Jacinda Ardern steps in to resolve partnership visa standoff

 Auckland Indian Association president Narendra Bhana said he was thrilled with Ardern's comments, and that Immigration NZ had already been in touch to say the reversal could happen within two weeks.

+He said the rules would not be changed, but more consideration would be given for visitor visas that would allow couples to be reunited and live together so they could later apply for a partnership visa.

-He stood by his condemnation of Jones' comments and said that they had led to a backlash against the Indian community.
+Bhana stood by his condemnation of Jones' comments and said that they had led to a backlash against the Indian community.

 Jones had previously told Radio NZ that people had "no legitimate expectations, in my view, to bring your whole village to New Zealand".